UPPMAX/R-matlab-julia-HPC/exercises/README.md

 Directory for exercises.
 Subdirectories for each language.

+- julia: This directory contains (many of) the .jl and .sh files that are mentioned in the Julia part of the presentations for this course.
-- Python: This directory contains the .py files and .sh files that are listed in the Exercises section for Python.
+- python: This directory contains the .py files and .sh files that are mentioned in the Python part of the presentations for this course.
+- matlab: This directory contains most of the .m and .sh files that are mentioned in the MATLAB part of the presentations for this course.
+- r: This directory contains most of the .R and .sh files that are mentioned in the R part of the presentations for this course.

+- exercisesJulia.tar.gz : the exercises for the Julia part as a tarball
+- exercisesMatlab.tar.gz : the exercises for the MATLAB part as a tarball
-- R: same for R
+- exercisesR.tar.gz : the exercises for R part as a tarball
+- exercises.tar.gz : all the exercises in a tarball (updated 22 March 2025)